fuzziqersoftware/gctools/README.md

 # gctools

-gctools is a set of tools for reading video game files.
+gctools is a set of tools for reading and translating video game files.
+These tools can understand:
+- AFS archives from various Sega games (afsdump)
+- GCM and TGC GameCube disc images (gcmdump)
+- GSL files from Phantasy Star Online (gsldump)
+- GVM files from Phantasy Star Online (gvmdump)
+- PAE files from Phantasy Star Online Episode III (pae2gvm)
+- PRS files from Phantasy Star Online (prs)
+- Yay0 and Yaz0 files from various Nintendo games (prs)
+- AAF and AW files from Super Mario Sunshine (smsdumpbanks, smsrenderbms)

 ## Building

+- Build and install phosg (https://github.com/fuzziqersoftware/phosg).
+- Install OpenAL if you don't have it already.
-Run `make` in the root directory.
+- Run `make` in the root directory of gctools.
 Executables will be generated for each tool.
 These tools all build and run on Mac OS X, but are untested on other platforms.

 ## The tools